Paratii-Video/paratii-js/docs/paratii-eth.md

 When called without an argument, returns information about all relevant balances

-    eth.balanceOf(0x1245)
-    // returns an array of all balances of 0x1245 that are relevant for PTI
+    eth.balanceOf(0x1245) // returns an array of all balances of 0x1245
     // {
     //    PTI: 12300000002144,
     //    ETH: 0,